Rafit77/JIMU-control/docs/project/controller.md

 - bindings: list of triggers → routine ids

 ## Open questions
-- Grid resolution: fixed (e.g. 12 columns) vs user configurable?
+- Grid resolution:
+  - fixed (will check and test it)
 - Naming rules for widgets (must be unique per project)?
+  - yes
 - Background routine concurrency limits (how many routines at once)?
+  - no more than 1 instance of every configured routine
 - Should controller widget states be persisted between runs or reset on connect?
+  - reset on connect